AutGui/Lua-Codes/Moving something on the explorer using :WaitForChild() and confirming it via script.md

-# Moving something on the explorer using :WaitForChild() and confirming it via script
+# BEING WORKED ON!!!
+Moving something on the explorer using :WaitForChild() and confirming it via script

 <br>